astroprofsmith/intromodern.github.io/_sources/c14applGR.md

 velocity from its surface works out to be about 10,000 m/s, or around 22,000 mph.

-Given Eq. {eq}'maxheight`, though, one could ask what kind of object might imply an escape velocity at least as big as the speed of light $c$?
-Plug in $c$ for $v_i$ and find that if an object has
+Given Eq. {eq}'maxheight`, though, one could ask what kind of object might imply an escape velocity at least as big as the speed of light
-$
+$c$?
+Plug in $c$ for $v_i$ and find that if an object has $M/R\geq c^2/2G$, then the escape velocity will be at least the speed of light.
+Usually this is expressed for a given mass $M$ in terms of the radius
+$R=2GM/c^2$, which is called the radius of the event horizon, the surface that nothing within can ever cross to the outside, not even light.

+This definition used to bother me terribly, as a student, before I learned about Relativity.
+The escape velocity is defined in terms of how fast you need to go to get infinitely far away.
+For any speed slower than this, you will eventually stop and fall back down again.
+"Why, then," I wondered, "would it be impossible for someone to be just inside an event horizon and throw a baseball to someone else just outside the event horizon?
+The ball doesn't need to go to infinity; it just needs to go a few meters.
+It wouldn't have to go anywhere near as fast as the speed of light."

+General Relativity answers this question with a very different conceptualization of what is going on in the presence of gravity, and therefore presents a very different understanding of what it means to be a black hole.
+As we will see, the radius of the event horizon remains the same, $2GM/c^2$, but the definition of the event horizon as well as reason for its existence are very different within the GR paradigm as compared to the Newtonian one.